-Custom Alert Rules in Azure Security Center (Preview)
+Custom Alert Rules in Azure Security Center (Retired)

-This document helps you to create custom alert rules in Azure Security Center.
+This document helps you to create custom alert rules (Preview) in Azure Security Center.

 Retirement of Custom Alert rules in Azure Security Center